 Courses presented by universities and colleges, community-based adult education providers, and other organizations that provide legal or general education may qualify for the students attending the course to obtain CE credits.
-To ensure consideration, the interpreter MUST submit course information to AOC prior to attending the course so that AOC may determine if the course qualifies for continuing education credits.
+To ensure consideration, the interpreter MUST submit course information to the program prior to attending the course so that the program may determine if the course qualifies for continuing education credits.
 Approval for non-language specific classes or courses is not guaranteed.